 Inductions shall be checked and signed off if successfully completed.
 A record of inductions shall be kept onsite in hard copy or electronic format.

 7.2.
 Minimum level of training - construction industry awareness

-All personnel working onsite - including labour hire personnel - must have a basic level of construction industry HSE awareness.
-There are multiple avenues that personnel can demonstrate this:
+All personnel completing work on site - including labour hire personnel - must have a basic level of construction industry HSE awareness: